stemmlerjs/khalilstemmler.com/source/_posts/Breakup-and-the-candy-body-ep.md

 Post-breakup, I found myself not remembering how to make myself happy and needed to take a few days off from working to really re-adjust myself.

-It took me a week or so of kareoke, working out and leaning on good friends that I sort of abandoned during my relationship find myself in the right place to do some meaningful reflection.
+It took me a week or so of karaoke, working out and leaning on good friends that I sort of abandoned during my relationship find myself in the right place to do some meaningful reflection.
 I'm a 22 year old man and I'm still learning a lot about love and relationships:

 {% twitter https://twitter.com/stemmlerjs/status/925241735801901056 %}